Definition of Polyuria

 So, if you have access to blood glucose test strips, you may want to test your blood sugar levels if you are urinating more than usual.

-However, if you have diabetes but do not have blood glucose testing supplies, you may want to write down how often you are urinating and discuss this with your health team.
-To do this, keep a personal notebook with your daily notes and then compare them with your family doctor.
+However, if you have diabetes but do not have blood glucose testing supplies, you may want to write down how often you urinate and discuss this with your health team.
+Keep a personal notebook with your daily notes and compare them with your family doctor.